ggldnl/Artificial-Intelligence/topics/clausal_form.md

-Clausal Form for Predicate Calculus Formulas
+# Clausal Form for Predicate Calculus Formulas

 In order to prove a formula in the predicate calculus by resolution, we

-	1. Negate the formula.
+	1. Negate the formula;

 	2. Put the negated formula into CNF, by doing the following:

 		1. Get rid of all $\rightarrow$ operators.
 		2. Push the $\neg$ operators in as far as possible.
 		3. Rename variables as necessary (see the step below).